CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/04_LAB_32_02_Connect_to_host_pools_and_session_hosts_with_Entra_ID.md

 ### Task 2: Install Microsoft Remote Desktop client on a Windows 11 computer

+In this task, you’ll download and install the Microsoft Remote Desktop client on a Lab VM to enable connecting to Azure Virtual Desktop resources.

 1. In the web browser, navigate to the [Connect to Azure Virtual Desktop with the Remote Desktop client for Windows](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-windows) page, scroll down to the section **Download and install the Remote Desktop client (MSI)**, and select the [Windows 64-bit](https://go.microsoft.com/fwlink/?linkid=2139369) link.

     ![](Media/lab4-11-3.png)